kwantlen/scenarios/robert.rst

 thinks there will be many more to come.

 Robert passes a small group of elderly park visitors.
 A woman at the head of their procession is holding a sign.
-It says "In remembrance of those who died at Pearl Harbor: 100 years."
+It says “In remembrance of those who died at Pearl Harbor: 100 years.”
 Robert ambles beyond them, finds a vacant bench, and sits down.
 Look, he says to himself, this is not the end of the world.
 Just get started.
 You never know, it might be fun.